casagou/joa/index.md

 ---
 layout: page
-title: Joachim Agou
+title: Joachim Agou, P.Eng.
 ---

 ### Mechanical Aerospace Engineer | Entrepreneur | Project Management | Systems Integration

-Mechanical and aerospace engineer with over 12 years of experience leading multidisciplinary engineering projects across aerospace, energy, and technology sectors.
+Licensed Professional Engineer (P.Eng.) mechanical and aerospace engineer with over 12 years of experience leading multidisciplinary engineering projects across aerospace, energy, and technology sectors.
 Proven track record in systems integration, data acquisition, gas turbine testing, and robotic systems for space applications.
 Entrepreneurial and adaptable, with additional experience in business operations, media production, and consulting.
 Skilled in cross-functional leadership, full project lifecycle execution, and aligning technical solutions with organizational goals.
 Bilingual in French and English, with a collaborative, results-driven approach to innovation and continuous improvement.

 ----